 Keyboard shortcuts provide a major boost to productivity and efficiency.
 Whether you use Windows or Mac operating systems, the simplest strokes can save a lot of time and effort in programs like Microsoft Word, Excel, PowerPoint, and Outlook.

-What about web browsing, though?
+But what about web browsing?
 Did you know that, in most major browsers like Google Chrome, Microsoft Edge, Apple Safari, and Mozilla Firefox, you can interface with web pages without ever using your mouse?
 Learning these shortcuts can help you master your daily Internet tasks with ease.

 Here are 10 of CMIT Solutions’ favorites — most of these work on both Windows and Mac computers in Chrome, Edge, Safari, and Firefox, although some exceptions can occur.